Lord-of-Waffles/InfoSec24/Week1Homework.md

 ### X)

 Threat modelling is a process in which a system is analysed in order to determine its strengths & weaknesses commonly used in cybersecurity.
-It is a process recommended to be included in the initial design phase of a system in order for security to be built-in from the beginning, though continous repetion is advised to keep security up to date.
+It is a process recommended by the Threat Modelling Manifesto to be included in the initial design phase of a system in order for security to be built-in from the beginning, though continous repetion is advised to keep security up to date.
+But what is the security for?

+**Values.** Specifically, things which an organisation has in their posession which have value.
+Effective threat modelling is governed by 3 principles:

+  * Fundamentals are general truths that enable successful threat modelling.
+  * Patterns are commonly repeated, effective methods which contribute to the quality of the model and are encouraged.
+  * Anti-patterns, as their name implies, are simply the exact opposite of Patterns.
+They are detrimental to the quality of models and should be avoided.

 In threat modelling, there are **4** key questions which, through the process of being answered, provide a framework towards creating a secure system:
   1. What are we working on?